-Even after defences have been completed, it is still important to consider the undefended scenario in the first instance, due to the risk of defences failing; residual risk is the risk that remains after measures to control flood risk have been carried out.
+Residual risk is the risk that remains after measures to control flood risk have been carried out.
 Residual risk can arise from overtopping of flood defences and / or from the breach from structural failure of the defences.

 The concept of residual risk is explained in 'The Planning System and Flood Risk Management Guidelines for Planning Authorities and Technical Appendices, 2009' as follows: